-- Accuracy of data extraction - As no software is perfect, it is good if you check what is the data extraction accuracy delivered by the software.
+As no software is perfect, it is recommended to check the data extraction accuracy delivered by the software.
 If you need to process thousands of invoices, it might make sense to do a pilot to check the software before purchasing.

 Electronic Data Interchange or EDI specifies standards by which businesses can exchange data.
 Since the data is exchanged using XML format, it is directly processed by the receiving software without the need of human intervention.

 However, this requires that businesses at both ends use the same standard for data exchange.
 If you have a few really large customers who invoice regularly, you can look into this EDI.
 In most cases, EDI is not feasible since even if you have a few vendors who send PDF files or paper documents periodically, you will need another system to process those invoices.

 As we have seen in this article, automating invoice processing is very much possible provided you are aware of the current technology, are able to define your use case properly and choose the right vendor.

 Hope this article gives a good picture of invoice capture software market and helps you make a decision.
 We at Docsumo have built a document data extraction software just for this purpose.
 Why not give us a try?
 Schedule a demo with us and find out how we can add value to your system.